Community Assistance & Information

 - Could be compatible with other water management or water supply projects.

 - When the circuit court receives the fact-finding report from the NRC, the court will schedule a hearing regarding the establishment of the district.
-The statute provides an opportunity for additional evidence to be given at this hearing.
+The statute provides an opportunity for additional evidence to be presented at this hearing.

 - A circuit court determines whether to approve the establishment or dissolution of a conservancy district and has jurisdiction for oversight of an existing conservancy district.